ankith0073/Traffic-sign-Classification/writeup_template.md

 Looking at the distribution of each class of the dataset, we can see that classes are unbalanced, i.e Class 0 has 180 images and class 2 has nearly 1800 images

 ###Design and Test a Model Architecture

-####1.
-Describe how, and identify where in your code, you preprocessed the image data.
-What tecniques were chosen and why did you choose these techniques?
-Consider including images showing the output of each preprocessing technique.
-Pre-processing refers to techniques such as converting to grayscale, normalization, etc.

 1. The important step in the neural network training is the data preprocessing,explained as below